AdaCore/gnatstudio/docs/users_guide/tools.rst

 :program:`gnatmetric`.
 Metrics can be computed for one source file, the current project, or the current project and all its imported subprojects

-Invoke the metrics generator from the :menuselection:`Tools --> Metrics` menu or the contextual menu.
+Invoke the metrics generator from the :menuselection:`Analyze --> Metrics` menu or the contextual menu.

 The Metrics Menu